Addressing Pilot Shortage Through Innovative Collaborations:

 The Epic-Ameriflight tuition reimbursement program helps resolve the time and financial challenges faced by future pilots who want to enter the aviation industry.

-Epic Flight Academy boasts a fleet of Cessna training aircraft and recently took delivery of four additional new Cessna aircraft from Textron Aviation.
-They will add another two Cessna aircraft in the first quarter of 2018, with options for additional planes as needed.
+Epic Flight Academy boasts a fleet of Cessna and Piper training aircraft.
 Textron Aviation works with over 150 affiliate flight schools (Cessna Pilot Centers) and agrees that funding flight training will help combat the pilot shortage.

 “We are proud to partner with our Cessna Pilot Center network and excellent flight schools like Epic Flight Academy to provide industry-leading training curriculum and aircraft,” said Chris Crow, Vice President of Piston Aircraft Sales.
 “Epic’s proactive approach to addressing the pilot shortage is helping to remove barriers for the next generation of pilots.”